kaanvardar/afk-bot/README.md

-# This script moves your mouse every two seconds in order to prevent afk.
+# This script moves your mouse every two seconds in order to prevent afk or screen-lock.